ghxiao/morph-xr2rml/README_code_architecture.txt

       that consists of a set of classMappings, namely triples maps (R2RMLTriplesMap).
     - a DB connection
-    - a data source reader (MorphBaseDataSourceReader) of which concrete class name (MorphRDBDataSourceReader) is passed as contruct parameter.
+    - a data source reader (MorphBaseDataSourceReader) of which concrete class name (MorphRDBDataSourceReader) is passed as construct parameter.
 The data source reader provides methods to open, configure, and close the connection, run queries against the DB, and possibly manage strategies to store results to avoid executing the same query several times in the case of joint queries.
-    - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries using a table name or query
+    - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries from a triples map
     - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation: it runs SQL queries created by the unfolder, then generates RDF triples from the results.
-    - a data materializer (MorphBaseMaterializer) basically consists of a properly initialized (name space, etc.)
-      JENA model, either in mem or db.
+    - a data materializer (MorphBaseMaterializer) basically consists of a properly initialized JENA model (name space, etc.), either in mem or db.
 The model is used to store statements created from subjects, predicates and objects read from the database.
-    - a query translator, query result writer and query result processor
+    - a query translator, query result writer and query result processor that are used in the query rewriting mode only.

-fr.unice.i3s.morph.xr2rml.engine.MorphRunner provide the main class to run the process:
+fr.unice.i3s.morph.xr2rml.engine.MorphRunner provides the main class to run the process:
     - Load the properties
     - Create a singleton MorphBaseRunner using the MorphRDBRunnerFactory that creates a R2RMLMappingDocument, MorphRDBUnfolder, MorphRDBDataMaterializer and MorphRDBDataTranslator (see above).
     - Run the process using either materialization (MorphBaseRunner.materializeMappingDocuments) or query rewriting
     - Load the RDF graph produced in a JENA model and save a serialization into a file using the requested RDF syntax.

 Materialization process (MorphBaseRunner.materializeMappingDocuments):
     For each class mapping (R2RMLTriplesMap) of the mapping document (R2RMLMappingDocument),
     - Unfold the class mapping (MorphRDBUnfolder.unfoldTriplesMap): unfolding means to progressively